 The Regional Traffic Safety Program goals, objectives, problem identification, and community applications, along with instructions on completing the application, are provided to the regional programs by the GHSP.

 Each Regional Traffic Safety project has goals and objectives tailored to their area based on the problems specific to their region.
 The following data sources are used to identify traffic safety problems in each region: West Virginia DOT Crash Database, FARS, Division of Motor Vehicles, Alcohol Beverage Control Administration, and the GHSP Traffic Safety Programs.
 Collectively, the Regional Traffic Safety projects are focused on the following statewide performance targets.

-- 1. Reduce rural fatalities/VMT by 9.6 percent from 2.11 (2010-2014 average) to 1.91 by 2017. - Reduce urban fatalities/VMT by 12.7 percent from 1.05 (2010-2014 average) to 0.91 by 2017. - 3.
-Reduce alcohol impaired driving fatalities 8.2 percent from 90 (2010-2014 average) to 82 by 2017. - Reduce unrestrained passenger vehicle occupant fatalities, all seat positions by 8.4 percent from 121 (2010-2014 average) to 111 by 2017. - Reduce pedestrian fatalities 14.7 percent from 22 (2010-2014 average) to 19 by 2017. - Reduce bicyclist fatalities 100 percent from one (2010-2014 average) to zero by 2017.
+- 1. Reduce fatalities/VMT by 22 percent from 1.61 (2011-2015 average) to 1.27 by December 31, 2018. - 2.
+Reduce alcohol impaired driving fatalities 25 percent from 108 (2011-2015 average) to 81 by December 31, 2018. - 3.
+Reduce unrestrained passenger vehicle occupant fatalities, all seat positions by 15.7 percent from 115 (2011-2015) to 97 by December 31, 2018. - 4.
+Reduce pedestrian fatalities by 25.6 percent from 23 (2011-2015 average) to 17 by December 31, 2018.

+Reduce bicyclist fatalities by 100 percent from one (2011-2015 average) to zero by December 31, 2018.

-Each Regional Traffic Safety Project supported with GHSP funds is required to conduct the activities detailed on pages 40 to 44 within their assigned region.
-All Regional Traffic Safety Projects include funding to support a Project Director who is responsible for coordination of the regional program and the GHSP required activities.
-The Project Directors' responsibilities are detailed below.
+Each Regional Traffic Safety Project supported with GHSP funds is required to conduct the activities detailed on pages 35 to 39 within their assigned region.
+All Regional Traffic Safety Projects include funding to support a Project Coordinator who is responsible for coordination of the regional program and the GHSP required activities.
+The Project Coordinators are required to conduct the following activities within their assigned region.